AraBlocks/ara-reward-protocol/README.md

 This section describes the classes that must be extended for AFP.

 #### Requester
+A requester would extend the AFP Requester class to define the requester's specifications for validating peers for a task, creating and validating contracts for a task, and for starting a task.
 ```js
   /**
    * This should returns whether a user is valid.